Things to Do at Golf Tournaments: Fun Ideas for Players and Guests

 What activities keep golfers engaged throughout a charity golf tournament?

-Mix skills contests (long drive, closest to pin), on-course mini games, hole-in-one prizes, beat-the-pro challenges, and a post-round awards program with raffles or a mini auction.
+Mix skill contests (longest drive, closest to the pin), on-course mini games such as dice rolls, trivia holes, and wheel spins, hole-in-one prizes, beat-the-pro challenges, and a post-round awards program with raffles or a silent auction.
 Add live leaderboards and social media challenges for extra engagement.
+According to CharityAuctions.com, tournaments that offer mulligan and add-on packages at registration generate an average of 22% more per-player revenue than those selling add-ons on the day.

 Share this answer